john-marinelli/dom_buster/README.md

 ```

-To install chromedriver:
+To get chromedriver, we recommend using a package manager for a quick and easy install.

-On Windows, we recommend using Chocolatey, a package manager:
+On Windows you can use Chocolatey:

 ```